Back surgery. It

 pain medications?
 A spine stimulator?
 Physical therapy?
 Chiropractic?

-Rethwill Chiropractic Clinic would add chiropractic care as a worthwhile option
+Rethwill Chiropractic Clinic would add chiropractic care as a worthwhile approach

 before back surgery, and Rethwill Chiropractic Clinic welcomes back pain patients to the